deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Your *family*," Ayma corrected her “-are the people who care about you.
 And as our species proves, that’s not a matter of genetics.
 Here we are, Shoo: Here’s your family, right here in this room.”

 "And we know you care about us too."
 Regaari said.
 “You don’t want us to be hurt.
-But we don’t want *you* to be hurt either, and right now... it’s obvious that you are hurting.”
+But we don’t want *you* to be hurt either, and right now...it’s obvious that you are hurting.”

 Xiù blinked at them, then looked away, and down.
 She grimaced at herself and snapped her head back to blink back tears.